fmerg/pymerkle/docs/source/inclusion.rst

 Inclusion tests
 +++++++++++++++

-Upon generating a consistency-proof, the server can implicitly infer whether the parameters provided by the client correspond to an actual previous state of the Merkle-tree.
-One can imagine scenarios where the server would like to verify this "inclusion" independently of any consistency-proof request (i.e., without responding with a proof).
-To this end, the afore-mentioned implicit check has been abstracted from the consistency-proof algorithm and implemented explicitly as the `.inclusionTest`_ method.
+Upon generating a consistency proof, the server can implicitly infer whether the parameters provided by the client correspond to an actual previous state of the Merkle-tree.
+One can imagine scenarios where the server would like to verify this "inclusion" independently of any consistency proof request (i.e., without responding with a proof).
+To this end, the afore mentioned implicit check has been abstracted from the consistency proof algorithm and implemented explicitly as the `.inclusionTest`_ method.

 .. _.inclusionTest: https://pymerkle.readthedocs.io/en/latest/pymerkle.html#pymerkle.MerkleTree.inclusionTest